mtermoul/garage-sale/article/article.md

 })
 ```

-Note that the router we didn't import the `PostDetails.vue` component at the beginning.
+Note that the router didn't import the `PostDetails.vue` component at the beginning.
 This is lazy loading, which means that our app would not load this component at the start to make it faster and only load this component once the user needs it.
 And let's edit the main.js and the App.vue as the following:

 ```